SamG101-Developer/SPP-Primer/Writerside/topics/3-1-Variables-Mutability.md

 ## Re-declaring a variable

-Re-declaring variables is allowed, even to change the type of the variable.
+Re-declaring variables is allowed, including to change the type of the variable.
 This is to allow for variables to keep the same name even after a change in type, as this can be useful for readability.
 Re-declaring a variable is essentially the same as declaring a new variable with the same name, but the old variable is removed from scope.
 The mutability of the variable can also be changed when re-declaring.